On the Isometry Group of Immortal Homogeneous Ricci Flows: Homogeneous Ricci Flow

-We finish this section by showing that, up to dimension 4, indeed the only simply-connected homogeneous manifolds admitting an immortal solution to the Ricci flow \eqref{eq:ricci flow} are the ones diffeomorphic to $\mathbb{R}^n$.
-For dimensions up to 3 that is well-know (cf. \cite{ij} and Section 3.3 of \cite{lot}).
-For the dimension 4 case the long-time behaviour of the homogeneous Ricci flow was previously studied (Section 3.4 of \cite{lot} and \cite{ijl} have an analysis for the Ricci flow on some families of metrics), but we couldn't find on the literature an explicit confirmation for the dynamical Alekseevskii conjecture up to this dimension.
-Specifically, it was not previously clear that for every initial left-invariant metric on $\text{SU}(2)\times \mathbb{R}$ the Ricci flow has finite extinction time.
+We finish this section discussing the dynamical Alekseevskii conjecture in low dimensions.
+We show that, up to dimension 4, indeed the only simply-connected homogeneous manifolds admitting an immortal solution to the Ricci flow \eqref{eq:ricci flow} are the ones diffeomorphic to $\mathbb{R}^n$.
+For dimensions up to 3, homogeneous Ricci flows have been thoroughly studied (cf. \cite{ij} and Section 3.3 of \cite{lot}).
+In dimension 4, the long-time behavior of the homogeneous Ricci flow has been also previously studied in depth (Section 3.4 of \cite{lot} and \cite{ijl} have an analysis for the Ricci flow on some families of metrics).
+It follows by \cite[Theorem 3.1]{boe} that the conjecture up to this dimension is confirmed.
+In dimension 5, we can use Theorem \ref{theo:main} to confirm the conjecture in a large family of examples, but in this dimension it also occurs the first examples of non-compact, simply-connected, non-contractible homogeneous manifolds which lie outside the hypothesis of our main theorem.

 By a classic structure theorem on Lie groups \cite[Theorem 14.3.11]{hn}, every simply-connected Riemannian homogeneous space $\tilde{M}=G/H$ is diffeomorphic to

 where $K/H$ is a simply-connected compact homogeneous space.